-B) A map showing where threatened plant data were recorded in South Australia.
-The red dots indicate repeatedly monitored fixed sites.
+B) A map showing where threatened plant data with no (known) targeted management were recorded.

 C) This dot plot shows the years for which monitoring data were available to compile the index.
-Each row represents a time series where a species was monitored with a consistent method at a single site in South Australia.
+Each row represents a time series where a species was monitored with a consistent method at a single site.

-D) The number of species (in black circles) and number of time series (in blue diamonds) used to calculate the South Australian index for each year.
+D) The number of species (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.